weviu/apr-hunter/docs/QUICKSTART.md

 # Quick Start Guide

-Follow these steps to get APR Finder up and running on your machine.
+Follow these steps to get APR Hunter up and running on your machine.

 ## Step 1: Prerequisites Check